-Exhibitions provide a powerful opportunity to interact with your target audience face-to-face.
+Exhibitions provide a powerful opportunity for you to interact with your target audience face-to-face.
 So to help you make the most of this scenario, here are some things you should consider when planning your next exhibition.

 1. Create an exhibition strategy